 5. Bring a depth of knowledge to your students that you can’t find in a textbook.

 Imagine seeing the Terracotta Warriors firsthand and then getting to teach your history class about the Chinese farmer that discovered them when he was digging a well.
 Or imagine using the architectural design of Machu Picchu as inspiration for a math unit, cooking an authentic Ethiopian recipe in FACS, using housewares from a market in Oman to explain the chemistry of silver.
-Foreign language teachers already know that having one-on-one conversations in the native language of the place you’re visiting give you a deeper insight to the local culture & customs.
+World language teachers already know that having one-on-one conversations in the native language of the place you’re visiting give you a deeper insight to the local culture & customs.
 Having first hand experience in another country helps teachers deliver the wonders of the world directly to students in a way no textbook ever could.

 6. Take advantage of those long breaks from work.